agnosto/fansly-scraper/README.md

 # Fansly Scraper

+> [!WARNING]
+> **‼️ Windows Defender False Positive**
+>
+> The Windows executable of this program is frequently being flagged as **`Trojan:Script/Wacatac.B!ml`** by Windows Defender and other AV.
+This is a **false positive**.
+>
+> **Why is this happening?**
+> The `!ml` in the detection name means it was flagged by a Machine Learning model, not a human.
+Because this is an unsigned, open-source scraper tool that makes many internet requests, the automated system incorrectly flags it as suspicious.
+This is a common issue for many Go and Rust-based command-line tools.
+>
+> **What you can do:**
+> 1.  **Trust the program:** You can temporarily disable Windows Defender to download and run the program, and then add it as an exception.
+> 2.  **Build from source:** If you have Go installed, you can build it yourself.
+The program is not flagged when you compile it locally or install via go.
+>
+> The code is fully open-source for you to inspect.
+It is safe to use.

 A simple all in one tool to download and monitor content from Fansly creators.

 > **⚠️ Currently in development** - Some features may not work perfectly.
 See [known issues](#known-issues) below.